 Did you know that rare earth elements are the reason why we have colour television today?

-Due to their unique magnetic, luminescent or electrochemical properties, rare earths are especially useful in high-tech products and are contained in many devices we now use every day, such as laptops and mobile phones.
+Due to their unique electrochemical properties, rare earths are contained in many devices we use every day, such as laptops and mobile phones.

-Rare earth elements are also needed in many eco-friendly technology and medical devices such as wind turbines and electric cars, as well as MRI and X-Ray scanners.
+Rare earth elements are also used in eco-friendly technology and medical devices.

 But what are they?